bpftrace/bpftrace/docs/language.md

 ### For

-`for` loops can be used to iterate over elements in a map, or over a range of integers, provided as two unary expressions separated by `..`.
+`for` loops can be used to iterate over elements in a map, over a range of integers, provided as two unary expressions separated by `..`, or over specific kernel objects using an iterator.

 ```
 for ($kv : @map) {